smaremanda/add-in-docs/how-to/read-and-write-data-to-the-active-selection-in-a-document-or-spreadsheet.md

 ### Detect changes in the selection
 <a name="ReadWriteDocumentData_DetectChanges"> </a>

-The following example shows how to detect changes in the selection by using the [Document.addHandlerAsync](http://msdn.microsoft.com/en-us/library/8b2ec6c4-0983-4f5e-abd9-16f15b4fc87b%28Office.15%29.aspx) method to add an event handler for the[SelectionChanged](http://msdn.microsoft.com/en-us/library/4cbc527c-a1d5-4fb0-b6db-28cc40c5d5e2%28Office.15%29.aspx) event on the document.
+The following example shows how to detect changes in the selection by using the [Document.addHandlerAsync](http://msdn.microsoft.com/en-us/library/8b2ec6c4-0983-4f5e-abd9-16f15b4fc87b%28Office.15%29.aspx) method to add an event handler for the [SelectionChanged](http://msdn.microsoft.com/en-us/library/4cbc527c-a1d5-4fb0-b6db-28cc40c5d5e2%28Office.15%29.aspx) event on the document.

 ```